CompPhysics/CompSciProgram/README.md

 ## Second project:

-Deep learning: standard neural networks, convolution and neural networks (CNN), recursive neural networks and autoencoders.
+Deep learning: standard neural networks, convolution and neural networks (CNN), recursive neural networks, Boltzmann machines, various autoencoders and possibly general adversial networks.
 Reduction of dimensionality in scientific problems.
 Possible topic to work with: solution of ordinary and partial differential equations.
 Here we can take this from a deep learning perspective and a traditional final